-As a result of COVID-19, Yukon University has had to make changes to the way its courses are delivered.
-All scheduled courses required for the Heritage and Culture Certificate will offered online only in 2020-2021.
-Some courses may have weekly scheduled video-conferenced sessions along with online activities while others may run entirely online.
-See the course pages and outlines for details.
+Scheduled courses will be offered face-to-face and online this academic year.
+Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely face to face.
+See the course pages and course outlines for details.

 The field school, ANTH 144, has been cancelled this year.
 Students in the program will be informed about options for this course.